arpitbbhayani/articles/blogs/sliding-window-ratelimiter.md

 In case of machine failure we would not want to lose all the configurations created, hence we choose a disk-backed data store that has an efficient `get` and `put` operation for a key.
 Since there would be billions of entires in this configuration store, using a SQL DB to hold these entires will lead to performance bottleneck and hence we go with a simple key-value NoSQL database like [MongoDB](https://mongodb.com) or [DynamoDB](https://aws.amazon.com/dynamodb/) for this usecase.

 ### Requests Store
-The requests store will hold the requests serverd against each key.
+The requests store will hold the count of requests serverd against each key per unit time.
 The most frequent operations on this store will be

- - registering requests served against each key (write heavy)
+ - registering (storing) requests count served against each key - _write heavy_
- - summing all the requests server in a given time window (read and compute heavy)
+ - summing all the requests server in a given time window - _read and compute heavy_
+ - cleaning up the requests count - _write heavy_

 We chose an in-memory store for storing requests because
  - we need fast aggregation (summation) of items in window